Stable housing is the cornerstone

-Housing Services provides housing stabilization assistance to individuals seeking to avoid eviction and/or homelessness.
-Our supportive apartment services include budgeting assistance, rental subsidies, legal assistance, referral services and ongoing case management support for individuals and families—many living with HIV/AIDS, mental illness or substance abuse- as well as those who are homeless or chronically homeless.
+Our Supportive Housing Program provides housing stabilization assistance to individuals seeking to avoid eviction and/or homelessness.
+Our services include budgeting assistance, rental subsidies, legal assistance, referral services and ongoing case management support for individuals and families—many living with HIV/AIDS, mental illness or substance abuse- as well as those who are chronically homeless.

 Housing Services operates four programs funded by a combination of federal, state and local sources.